If you like what you see on my website consider clicking HERE, or buying my book HERE with 35% discount code GLR MP6

 Photo: The National Archives, HS 7/107.

-Originally intended to be a British Officer +4 in the Kachin Hills.
-Instead, the party was diverted to provide a reception party for elements of Wingate’s second Chindit operation.
-In August 1944: ‘This operation has been scrubbed.’
+Originally intended to be a British Officer (Major Percival Lovett-Campbell) +4 in the Kachin Hills.
+Instead, the party was diverted to provide a reception party of Wingate’s second Chindit operation codenamed Dah Force.
+See my post ‘SOE & the Chindits: ‘stormy relations’.

 Started in November 1943 as a plan to contact Burmese nationalists belonging to the Thakin Party.
 The operation grew into three parts: